cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 #### Cado Host Permissions

-Permissions related to the Cado Host operations:
+Permissions related to the / Forensic Acquisition and Investigation Host operations:

 - `iam.serviceAccounts.signBlob` - Sign a blob of data digitally.